ZhuangLab/MERFISH_analysis/README.md

 AIBS fork of code with modifications to support robust design of MERFISH probes.
-Formed by Rusty Nicovich 4/18.
+Forked by Rusty Nicovich 4/18.
 Continued edits to support sequential probes and mouse transcriptome sense.

 Key edits and notes:

 - Sequentially-probed genes (aka smELT) in same or separate panel as barcoded (aka MERFISH) genes supported.
 - Bug fix to allow large binary objects to be saved and loaded to/from disk.